Tuesday, June 2, 2026

 Why Does Building a Solid Repertoire Matter?

-A consistent repertoire compounds.
-Every game you play reinforces the same pawn structures, the same piece placements, the same tactical motifs.
+Playing consistently helps reinforce pawn structures, piece placements, and tactical motifs.
 That compounding is what turns "I know the Caro-Kann" into "I feel the Caro-Kann."

 It saves time